 The ATI TEAS is administered to Atlantic Cape students only.
 Students must have successfully completed two prerequisites required for the Nursing Program before registering for the ATI TEAS.
 Candidates may retest once per academic year at Atlantic Cape, after a 30-day time period has lapsed.
 This test must be taken within three years of applying to the Nursing Program.
 Additional information for the ATI TEAS exam can be located on the Testing Web site at www.atlantic.edu/admission/testing.

-Students taking a Workforce Development program that requires a TABE test must complete the assessment and obtain the required score prior to registration.
+Students taking a Workforce Development program that requires a CASAS or TABE test must complete the assessment and obtain the required score prior to registration.
 See the Continuing Education & Workforce Development Guide for program information.
 Students may retest once after 30 days.
-TABE results are valid for one year.
+CASAS and TABE results are valid for one year.

 Credit-by-examination courses are offered in Keyboarding and Document Production I, Word Processing I, Records and Information Management, PC Operating Systems and Introduction to Computers.